Aliases for KLF4 Gene

 GeneCards Summary for KLF4 Gene

 KLF4 (Kruppel Like Factor 4) is a Protein Coding gene.
-Diseases associated with KLF4 include Venous Hemangioma and Secretory Meningioma.
-Among its related pathways are Mesodermal Commitment Pathway and Embryonic and Induced Pluripotent Stem Cell Differentiation Pathways and Lineage-specific Markers.
-GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and transcription factor binding.
+Diseases associated with KLF4 include Secretory Meningioma and Venous Hemangioma.
+Among its related pathways are Peptide hormone metabolism and Mesodermal Commitment Pathway.
+Gene Ontology (GO) annotations related to this gene include DNA binding transcription factor activity and transcription factor binding.
 An important paralog of this gene is KLF2.

 UniProtKB/Swiss-Prot for KLF4 Gene